Thomas de Littleton: Career

-He attended the grammar school attached to the monastery at Worcester.
-Thus he is cherished as an alumnus by both descendant educational institutions, today's Royal Grammar School Worcester and The King's School, Worcester.
-He is said by Sir Edward Coke to have "attended one of the universities", but there is no corroboration of this statement.
+He attended the grammar school attached to the monastery in Worcester.
+Thus, he is cherished as an alumnus by both descendant educational institutions, today's Royal Grammar School Worcester and The King's School Worcester.
+He is said by Sir Edward Coke to have "attended one of the universities," but there is no corroboration of this statement.

-He was probably a member of the Inner Temple, and lectured there on the statute of Westminster, i.e. Donis Conditionalibus.
-His name occurs in the Paston Letters (ed.
+He was probably a member of the Inner Temple and lectured there on the statute of Westminster, i.e., Donis Conditionalibus.
+His name appears in the Paston Letters (ed.
 J. Gairdner, p.
-60) about 1445 as that of a well-known counsel and in 1481/2 he received a grant of the manor of Sheriff Hales, Shropshire, from Sir William Trussell as a reward for his services as counsel.
+60) about 1445 as that of a well-known counsel, and in 1481/2 he received a grant of the manor of Sheriff Hales, Shropshire, from Sir William Trussell as a reward for his services as counsel.